nishain-de-silva/JSONPaper/README.md

     ```
     In JSON data if keyB happens to be an `string` or another primitive type instead of container type of either `object` or `array` then last found intermediete primitive value (in this case string value of keyB) will be return instead of `nil`.

-- if you are not sure of sure of data type particular of an attribute or `dumping` pourpose you can always use `.string(attributePath)` as it always give the value as a `string` format unless attribute was not found which would give `nil`.
+- if you are not sure of sure of data type particular of an attribute or `dumping` pourpose you can always use `.dump(attributePath)` as it always give the value as a `string` format unless attribute was not found which would give `nil`.

+## Future Ideas

+- Immune the program for usage of escape characters on `JSON`
+- C implementation for reading `JSON` string
+- parse `json string` data inside parent `JSON` !

-### Author and Main Contributor
+## Author and Main Contributor
 @Nishain De Silva

+`Thoughts` -   _`"`I recently found out it is difficult parse `JSON` on type constrained lanauage unlike in `JavaScript` so I ended up creating my own library for this pourpose!
+So I thought maybe others face the same problem and why not make other also have a `taste` of what I created`"`_